sebhildebrandt/koa-micro-ts/docs/BODYPARSER.md

-# Startup Options
+# Body parser Options

-When starting your `koa-micro-ts` microservice, you can provide several startup options, e.g.
+Before starting your `koa-micro-ts` microservice (and setting up your routes), you can provide several body parsing options, e.g.

 ```
-app.start({
-  port: 3000,
-  bodyParserOptions: {
+app.bodyparser({
+  multipart: true,
   ...
-  }
 })
 ```

-The `port` option is mandatory (but will fall back to 3000).
-Body parser options are optional.
-See all possible options and their defaults in the next chapter:

-## Body Parser Options
+## Options

-During startup of your microservice, you can provide options for the integrated body parser.
 As `koa-body` is used in this package, the options are the same.

 - `patchNode` {**Boolean**} Patch request body to Node's ctx.req, default `false`
 - `patchKoa` {**Boolean**} Patch request body to Koa's ctx.request, default `true`